nishaka-avindya/nishaka-avindya.github.io/index.md

 **Entity and AI search visibility.** Auditing how brands are described and cited across Google AI Overviews, Google AI Mode, ChatGPT, Gemini, Perplexity, Grok, and Claude — then closing the gap against competitors.

+## Notes

+Technique write-ups from live SEO and AI-visibility work — [browse all notes](/notes/).

+## Tools

+Apps Script tools and browser utilities built from my own audit work — [browse all tools](/tools/).

 ## How I work

 I build SEO tooling in Google Apps Script so that repetitive audits and reporting run themselves rather than eating a day each month.
 Crawl data, entity monitoring, and keyword intent mapping all live in Google Sheets, scripted end to end.